How To Create A Daily Construction Report Template Step-By-Step

 • The materials delivered

-A construction daily report provides transparency on the project’s progress and allows project managers and stakeholders to make informed decisions at each stage.
+A construction daily report keeps track of the project’s progress and allows project managers and stakeholders to make informed decisions at each stage.

 A subcontractor filling out a daily report for construction